Do Northern Cardinals Mate for Life?

 We asked our birding experts: Do northern cardinals mate for life?
 Find out how long cardinals live and stay with mates.

 “Do cardinals mate for life?
-I always see a pair together at the feeders,” asks Bridget Stoede of Spooner, Wisconsin.
+I always see a male and female pair together at the feeders,” asks Bridget Stoede of Spooner, Wisconsin.

 Some cardinal pairs do break up and look for new mates, sometimes even during the nesting season.
-And if one member of the pair dies, the survivor will quickly look for a new mate.
-Check out 6 proven ways to attract more cardinals.
+And if one member of the cardinal pair dies, the survivor will quickly look for a new mate.